FarzamAliKhan/Email-ContactForm-With-Attachements-Using-Nodemailer/README.md

 <h1 align="center"> Send Emails + Attachments using Nodemailer with an aesthetic interface. </h1>
-<h2 align="center"> Useful in handling CONTACT FORMS on static websites using your own SERVER with attachments, instead of depending upon 3rd party solutions. </h2>
+<h2 align="center"> Useful in handling Conact Forms on websites using your own SERVER with attachments, instead of depending upon 3rd party solutions. </h2>

 <div align="center">